Office Furniture Market Size and Share

 Geography Analysis

 Asia-Pacific steers the office furniture market with a 43.7% revenue share in 2025 and a projected 7.5% CAGR to 2030.
 Emerging economies such as India and Vietnam are scaling Grade-A office stock rapidly, supported by favorable demographic profiles and foreign direct investment flows.
 Local manufacturing clusters benefit from lower labor costs and proximity to raw-material suppliers, ensuring competitive pricing even after factoring in the 12-18% sustainability premium reported by JLL.
-Governments are simultaneously introducing green-building incentives, accelerating the uptake of low-VOC lacquer substitutes and recycled-content panels in the office furniture market.
+Governments are simultaneously introducing green-building incentives, accelerating the uptake of low-VOC lacquer substitutes and recycled-content panels in the market.

 North America ranks second and is characterized by stringent safety and environmental standards that shape product engineering.
 BIFMA, LEED, and WELL accreditation frameworks heavily influence buyer shortlists, directly affecting the office furniture market size for certified products.
 With the sublease glut abating, as vacancy peaked in early 2024, landlords are upgrading spec suites with smart, modular furnishings to attract tenants on shorter lease cycles.
 Manufacturers able to supply quick-ship configurations gain an edge as brokers push speed to occupancy.